Imports

 Imported

-The import is fully imported into Vendor Catalog, all data is available in Vendor Items or other tables depends on import type and mapping.
+The import is fully imported into Vendor Catalog.
+All data is available in Vendor Items or other tables, depending on import type and mapping.

 From this state you can run two actions:

-- Reimport, this delete all imported data in Vendor Catalog and everything will be imported again base on the current mapping.
-It is useful when you found an mistake in the mapping or another setting.
+- Reimport, this deletes all imported data in Vendor Catalog and everything will be imported again based on the current mapping.
+It is useful when you found a mistake in the mapping or another setting.

-- Archive, this set the import into Archived state.
-This action will make a clean un and the data won't be imported again.
-Anyway, all data in Vendor Catalog stays as it is, it clears buffer and chaced tables.
+- Archive, this sets the import into Archived state.
+This action will make a clean run and the data won't be imported again.
+Anyway, all data in Vendor Catalog stays as it is, it clears buffer and cached tables.

 Archived

 The import is basically done.
-It means it is imported and you're not able to do anything with it.
-Anyway, data from the import is in Vendor Items and you can work with them doesn't matter if the import is closed or open.
+It means it is imported and you are not able to do anything with it.
+Data from the import remains in Vendor Items, and you can work with it whether the import is closed or open.

 Vendor Item

-Vendor Items is a part of the system which is focused on incoming items from your suppliers.
-In this page items can be more times because you get the same item from different suppliers or even you get two different files from the same supplier.
-Usualy Vendor Items are created via Imports, however, they can be also created and managed manually.
+Vendor Items is a part of the system that focuses on incoming items from your suppliers.
+On this page, items can appear multiple times because you can get the same item from different suppliers, or even from two different files from the same supplier.
+Usually, Vendor Items are created via Imports; however, they can also be created and managed manually.

 In Vendor Items there is similar additional data as in Product Information Management like features, keywords, texts, documents, pictures, etc. Most of these data has some relation to your master data.